vranac/revealjs-template/README.md

 git submodule init
 git submodule update
 ```

+This will get the latest version of the revealjs

 If you need to have the npm modules installed locally, you should execute
 ```